0x0000d3ad/MoneroMiningScripts/README.md

 # Introduction

 This repo features mining scripts for Mac, Linux and Windows.
+Note that this is only a collection of scripts and shortcuts, summarizing the steps for these platforms.
+Full credit is given to the original authors, where applicable.
+See the [Resources](#Resources) section for more.

 # Installation